dmbarbour/glas/docs/GlasImpl.md

 To efficiently enforce linear types at runtime, we should maintain a linearity bit per allocation.
 We may similarly benefit from tracking ephemerality for escape analysis, to ensure data 'sealed' by a short-lived register is never stored to a longer-lived register.
 In the latter case, it seems sufficient to cover the RPC vs. database vs. runtime-instance vs. transaction-local cases, and simply not dynamically detect issues like escape between %local frames within a transaction or runtime.

-These bits can be constructed as a bitwise 'OR' from the same header bits in component data, upon construction.
+These bits can be constructed as a simple composition of the same header bits in component data.

 ### Arenas